 David Da-Wei Horowitz has a lot on his plate.
 Preparing for his upcoming bar mitzvah would be enough work even if it didn’t involve trying to please his Jewish and Chinese grandmothers, who argue about everything.
 But David just wants everyone to be happy.

 That includes his friend Scott, who is determined to win their upcoming trivia tournament but doesn’t like their teammate — and David’s best friend — Hector.
-Scott and David begin digging a fallout shelter just in case this Cold War stuff with the Soviets turns south… but David’s not so convinced he wants to spend forever in an underground bunker with Scott.
+Scott and David begin digging a fallout shelter just in case this Cold War stuff with the Soviets turn south… but David’s not so convinced he wants to spend forever in an underground bunker with Scott.
 Maybe it would be better if Hector and Kelli Ann came with them.
 But that would mean David has to figure out how to stand up for Hector and talk to Kelli Ann.
 Some days, surviving nuclear war feels like the least of David’s problems. [chapter book, ages 8 and up]

 Unidentified Suburban Object by Mike Jung

 I like a chapter book with a surprise twist.
-This starts off as a Korean American story of Chloe Cho, your average Tiger Cub who plays violin well, gets good grades and is an exemplary student.
+This starts off as a Korean American story of Chloe Cho, your average Tiger Cub who plays violin well, gets good grades, and is an exemplary student.
 But then things change.
 Why?
 I can’t tell you.
 But this is a twist on the Model Minority Asian American stereotype, and it’s funny to boot. [chapter book, ages 9 and up]

 Reflection: A Twisted Tale by Elizabeth Lim